Bench Press Position and Grip

 A narrower grip works the central chest and triceps the most, whereas a wider grip works the outer chest.
 The best bench press grip for overall development is somewhere in between, around a shoulder and a half width.

 Use an overhand grip, that is with thumbs curled around on the other side from your fingers.

 The bar should be positioned directly over your chest and, as you prepare to lift, make sure your wrist is neutral, firm and straight and not cocked/bent.

 This firm wrist position will ensure you can support the weight, increase the amount of weight you can press and reduce your risk of injury.

 Many lifters find that using a narrow bench press grip gives an excellent boost to a central chest workout and engages the triceps well.

-The downside of using a narrow grip is that lifters often find they can’t lift as heavy as when using a wider grip.
+The downside of using a narrow grip is that lifters often find they can’t lift as heavy weights as when using a wider grip.
 This is because when you use a narrow grip, you are not getting as much help from the wider chest and shoulders.
 All the pressure of the weight is on your central chest and triceps.
 This turns it into a more isolated lift.

 On the other hand, if your bench press grip is very wide, some lifters find this stresses the anterior shoulders too much.